Binjian/data-io-nbdev/README.md

     pipelines,
   - online and offline training,
   - local and distributed training;
-- supports multiple models of
+- supports multiple models:
   - reinforcement learning models with DDPG and
-  - time sequence processing with recurrent models;
+  - recurrent models (RDPG) for time sequences with arbitrary length;
 - the data pipelines are compatible to both ETL and ML dataflow with
   - support of multiple data sources (local CAN or remote cloud object storage),